We know some of you will come to Purchase with special circumstances. We have all the information you need below.

 Information regarding a disability will not be considered in reviewing an application and making a decision.
 Students must meet the same qualifications for admission as any other student.

 Students with an IEP diploma/certificate are advised to take the GED exam and earn a 2500 or higher in order to be considered for admission.
-If a student with a disability is admitted to the college, they will work directly with the Office of Access and Accommodations.
-Please visit our Access and Accommodations website for more information.
+If a student with a disability is admitted to the college, they will work directly with the Office of Disability Resources.
+Please visit our Disability Resources website for more information.

 High School Equivalency Diplomas

 - An official GED diploma with a minimum score of 2800 is required for consideration.
 An official TASC with a minimum of a 500 in each subject is required for consideration.
 We will not evaluate an applicant’s file with a photocopy of the GED/TASC.
 To obtain an official GED diploma visit the GED website to obtain a NYS GED/TASC diploma visit the TASC website.

 - An interview may be required of all GED/TASC applicants.
 Scheduling information will be sent to students once the application has been processed if an interview is needed.

 - We also encourage all GED applicants to take the SAT or ACT and submit their official scores to the Office of Admissions.